CyberFlameGO/svnpython/Doc/library/hotshot.rst

    the expense of long data post-processing times.
 For common usages it is recommended to use :mod:`cProfile` instead. :mod:`hotshot` is not maintained and might be removed from the standard library in the future.

-.. versionchanged:: 2.5
-   the results should be more meaningful than in the past: the timing core contained a critical bug.

 .. warning::